ViSiON/3: An Experimental Take on BBS Networking

 FTN networking was designed for a world of analog land lines.
 Sure, we swapped phone lines for the internet, but getting a new node onto FidoNet still means acquiring a node number, configuring the network and mailer, polling events, importing NA files, etc. (a weekend of configuration, still an exercise in learning the vocabulary of a system designed before most current developers were born), and then maybe waiting for nodelist updates before a single message moves.
 The barrier is real.
 For a person who might be setting up their first BBS in 2026, it’s often the point where the whole project stalls.

-OK, so the real story here is V3Net, a network that we’re building from the ground up, exclusive to ViSiON/3.
+OK, so the real story here is V3Net, a network stack that we’re building from the ground up for ViSiON/3.
+And to be clear up front: it’s experimental, it is not ready to replace anybody’s production FTN setup, and it does not try to.
 Let me paint a picture.

 What V3Net Actually Is